 Flutter has taken the mobile market by storm.
 We often hear from our clients that they are considering building an application in Flutter.
 Although starting a new project with Flutter is often straightforward, the decision is harder when you already have an existing iOS or Android app.
 There are, however, some ways to build the hybrid app and add Flutter to an existing native mobile application.
 In this article, we will provide:

 It will be based on a real-life case from the banking industry.
-If you are new to Flutter and want to understand what Flutter technology is, visit our blog.
+If you are looking for a list of enterprise Flutter app examples, we prepared an article you should check out.

 Add-to-app is a Flutter feature developed by the Google team.
 You don’t always have to write a Flutter application from scratch.
 Flutter can be integrated into your existing application piecemeal as a library or module.
 If you have an existing native mobile application for Android and iOS, you can use Flutter to render only some views in your application or reuse some business logic in Dart between the two platforms.

 Flutter add to app can be added to iOS (Flutter can be incrementally added into your existing iOS applications seamlessly with Cocoapods or with pre-generated embedded frameworks) and Android app (Flutter can be embedded into your existing Android app piecemeal, as a source code Gradle subproject or as AARs).

 Cross-platform development is a very promising concept for Product Owners.
 It saves their time and money by maintaining one codebase between iOS and Android apps, making managing the development team with a single Sprint goal easier.
 Therefore cross-platform frameworks such as Flutter or React Native became the first choice for the greenfield projects like startups and new enterprise ventures.

 However, things can be more complicated if there is already an existing application (iOS or Android app) and you consider changing the technology.
 In such a case, Flutter can be integrated, and this option is called add-to-app.
 It enables the mobile development team to add the Flutter features to the existing native app.